-Follow us on Facebook for information about watching these programs.
-Programs are also listed on the Calendar page of this web site.
+Follow us on Facebook for information about attending these programs.

 Don’t want to miss a meeting?
 Email “Subscribe” to OAS.Programs@gmail.com to receive updates on upcoming programs.